Veritas AG: History

-20th century

 In 1900 the Vereinigte Berlin-Frankfurter Gummiwaaren-Fabriken AG started to produce tires for automobiles.
 The corporation began to market tires; both with and without spikes, under the trade name Veritas.
 In 1905, these particular, spiked tires fitted with metal tacks, were a first-time; world novelty.

 During the years before World War I, the corporation stood at its highest success levels.
 The company had grown into a large corporation, with two plants in Berlin, one in Gelnhausen, one in Bremen, as well as one in the then-Bohemian Grottau (what today is Hrádek nad Nisou).
 In 1929, and linking to the trade name of its successful tire, the corporation was renamed Veritas Gummiwerke AG (Veritas Rubber Works).
 The impact of the economic crisis of 1929 almost brought production to a halt.
 Only the operation at Grottau, now Czechoslovakian, was fully booked.

 In 1933 the Berlin operation, in collaboration with the IG-Farben (Leverkusen) test laboratories, succeeded in introducing the synthetic rubber "Buna" for practical manufacture.
 The first innovation of the new material was the use in brake hoses for the German National Railway (Deutsche Reichsbahn).

 The danger of a second world war moved the board of directors to abandon business in east-Europe.
 The Grottau operation was sold.
 That operation never generated a loss and was of great help for the whole corporation.

 Because of the war, the management was moved from Berlin-Lichterfelde to Gelnhausen.
 Hence were the companies' archives rescued, because shortly after the move, the operation in Berlin-Lichterfelde was severely destroyed, as a result of the continuous air raids.
 The production buildings in Gelnhausen endured the war almost intact.
 Two years after the war ended, also the headquarters of the company were officially relocated from Berlin to the Gelnhausen works.
 Additionally, the war-winning forces' agreements kept Berlin away from west-Germany.
 The currency reforms brought new leverage and working enthusiasm in the Berlin and Gelnhausen works.
 However, the Berlin blockade put the plant there in raw material difficulties.